nchain-innovation/tcpBridge/README.md

 If you are running a Regtest, then you can benefit from the auomated setup for a demo.
 Assuming that you have done [ZK engine setup](#zk-engine-setup) and have Sui client running, just follow the steps below.

-1. Locate bitcoin.conf for your regest and update [bsv_config.toml](./cli/bsv_config.toml) accordingly.
+1. Locate bitcoin.conf for your regest and update [bsv_config.toml](./cli/bsv_config.toml) to make sure that the port number is the same as rpcport.
+If you are using [wild bit lab](https://github.com/nchain-innovation/wild-bit-lab), then it is under ```./wild-bit-lab/data/```

 2. Add the following line to bitcoin.conf if they do not exist.
     ```